Todd Coffey: Seattle Mariners

 On May 20, 2014, Coffey signed a minor league deal with the Seattle Mariners.
 Coffey passed his physical on May 22, making the deal official.
-He served as the closer for the Mariners' Triple-A team the Tacoma Rainiers for the remainder of the season, and was released on 4 September.
+He served as the closer for the Mariners' Triple-A team the Tacoma Rainiers for the remainder of the season, and was released on September 4.

 Atlanta Braves

-On February 11, 2015, Coffey signed a minor league contract with the Atlanta Braves.
+On February 12, 2015, Coffey signed a minor league contract with the Atlanta Braves.
+He was released on April 5.

 Diablos Rojos del Mexico

-He spent part of 2015 pitching for the Diablos Rojos del Mexico in the Mexican League.
+On June 4, 2015, Coffey signed with the Diablos Rojos del Mexico of the Mexican League.
+He was released on July 6.
+In 11 games 9.2 innings of relief he went 2-0 with a 4.66 ERA and 4 strikeouts.

 Long Island Ducks

 On April 8, 2016, Coffey signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent after the 2016 season.
+In 45 appearances for the Ducks, he compiled a 3-4 record and 3.07 ERA with 42 strikeouts and 27 saves across 44 innings pitched.
+Coffey became a free agent after the season.

 Pitching style

 Coffey mainly threw two pitches: a sinking fastball that went up to 95–96 mph, and a sharp dropping slider at 81–82 mph.

 He was known for his full-speed sprints from the bullpen to the mound when he was brought into games.
-According to Coffey, this started when he was in Cincinnati, when he was so distracted while warming up, he wasn't aware that it was his time to pitch, and he quickly ran from the bullpen onto the mound, and the run caused so much of a rush in Coffey, he chose to continue the sprint to the pitching mound from then on.
+According to Coffey, this started when he was in Cincinnati, when during one game he was so distracted while warming up, he wasn't aware that it was his time to pitch, and he quickly ran from the bullpen onto the mound, and the run caused so much of a rush in Coffey, he chose to continue the sprint to the pitching mound from then on.

 As a result, the Brewers introduced a "Coffey Time!" graphic on the scoreboard that kept track of Coffey's time to sprint from the bullpen to the pitcher's mound after getting called out to pitch.
 Also, while with the Brewers, Coffey's intro music was the entrance music of the pro wrestler The Ultimate Warrior, who would run full-sprint to the ring as his entrance.